mikabohinen/nvim-nix/README.md

 A: Configuration options lead to complexity and compromise.
 A personal config can be opinionated and coherent.
 Fork it and make it yours rather than trying to make one config work for everyone.

 **Q: I need IDE features like auto-completion and file trees**
 A: That's perfectly valid!
 Fork this and add what you need, or consider LazyVim/AstroNvim if you want those features out of the box.
 This config is deliberately minimal.
 For auto-completion specifically, you could add nvim-cmp or just use Vim's built-in `<C-x><C-o>` and `<C-n>/<C-p>`.

+**Q: Why call this "principled" instead of "minimal"?**
+A: Because it's not minimal, it's a comprehensive development environment with language servers, formatters, desktop integration, and 500+ lines of configuration.
+The low plugin count isn't about minimalism, it's about recognizing that Vim already does most things people install plugins for.
+I'd rather learn `:find **/*` once than configure a fuzzy finder on every machine.

 ## Migrating From Other Configs